-Author Doug Peterson has published more than 60 books, including four historical novels and more than 40 books for the popular VeggieTales series.
+Author Doug Peterson has published 72 books, including five historical novels and more than 40 books for the popular VeggieTales series.
 When he first made the switch from children’s books to adult novels, the burning question, raised by best-selling author, Eric Wilson, was: “Could the author, a man connected to VeggieTales, pull off a credible and gripping full-length novel, one set over 160 years ago and involving no animated characters?”

 Wilson’s conclusion: “Absolutely!”

 Doug’s passion for writing can be traced back to grade school, when he ran his own media empire, publishing the monthly Peterson Popper magazine and The Weekly Waste newspaper (with a circulation of 3).
 He wrote and bound dozens of his own books, including such classics as Journey to the Center of a Swimming Pool and In Cold Ketchup (real titles).
 Judging by the titles of his children’s books (The Slobfather), some scientists believe his mind became locked in the fourth grade.

 Doug graduated in journalism from the University of Illinois in 1977 and did a short stint as the editor of a small Wisconsin weekly newspaper.
 (Their motto: “This is Wisconsin, so we pay you in cheese.”)
 Fearing that he might be forced to root for the Packers, Doug and his wife returned to the University of Illinois in 1979, where he began work as a science writer and half-time freelance writer.